thatdeep/ip_addr_counter/README.md

-UniqueIPCounter.java

-basic hashset line counting, OOM very fast

-UniqueIpCounterInt.java
+# Unique IP Counter

+This project contains various implementations for counting unique IP addresses from large files.
+The primary goal is to achieve efficient memory usage and processing speed.

+## Implementations

+### 1. `UniqueIPCounter.java`
+- **Description**: Basic implementation using a `HashSet` to count unique IPs.
+- **Performance**: Quickly runs out of memory (OOM) when handling large files.

+### 2. `UniqueIpCounterInt.java`
-same hashset counting, but each ip is encoded as int32 value uniquely.
-Still OOM hard.
+- **Description**: Similar to the previous implementation, but each IP is uniquely encoded as an `int32` value.

-UniqueIpCounterBitArray.java

-There are 2^32 unique IP values, and file is large so we can expect large portion of whole int32 range present.
-Best we can do in terms of memory is storing presence of each address in its own flag.
-This leads to 2^32 elements bitmask array, which translates to 2^29 bytes (~537MB array).
-Rest is straightforward: read lines, make integers, set bits at corresponding bit indices.
-Speed was around 220 sec per 14 GB partial file.

-UniqueIPCounterBitArrayParallel.java
+- **Performance**: Still encounters OOM issues with large files.

+### 3. `UniqueIpCounterBitArray.java`
+- **Description**:
+  - There are 2^32 possible unique IP values.
+Given the large file size, we expect a significant portion of the int32 range to be present.
+  - The most memory-efficient approach is to store the presence of each address in its own flag (bit).
+  - This results in a bitmask array of 2^32 elements, equivalent to 2^29 bytes (~537MB).
+  - The process involves reading lines, converting them to integers, and setting bits at corresponding bit indices.
+- **Performance**: Achieved a processing speed of around 220 seconds for a 14 GB partial file.

+### 4. `UniqueIPCounterBitArrayParallel.java`
-{/strikethrough}{stole from}inspired by 1 billion row challenge blogpost https://questdb.io/blog/billion-row-challenge-step-by-step/ and their code for parallel file reading/processing in chunks.
+- **Description**: Inspired by the [1 billion row challenge blog post](https://questdb.io/blog/billion-row-challenge-step-by-step/) and their code for parallel file reading/processing in chunks.

-Basically:
+  - **Concept**:
-1) view file as contiguous memory segment, compute and fix chunks starting and ending offsets.
+    1. Treat the file as a contiguous memory segment and calculate fixed chunk starting and ending offsets.
-2) bitmask is shared between threads.
-Concurrent access is achieved with looking at bitmask as 256 AtomicIntegerArray segments, segments indexed by first subaddress part.
-This way probability of concurrent access to the same AtomicIntegerArray is reduced as segments have non-overlapping indices spaces.
+    2. The bitmask is shared among threads.
+Concurrent access is managed by dividing the bitmask into 256 `AtomicIntegerArray` segments, indexed by the first part of the IP address.
+This reduces the likelihood of concurrent access to the same segment, as the segments have non-overlapping index spaces.
-3) each thread parse its lines within chunk, converts them to global bitmask index, then determine segment and segment index from it.
-Then repeat atomic read-modify-update thing until success.
+    3. Each thread parses its lines within its chunk, converts them to a global bitmask index, determines the segment and segment index, and performs atomic read-modify-update operations until successful.
-4) Aggregate count of bits set to 1, which will correspond to total unique ip addresses.
+    4. The final step is to aggregate the count of bits set to 1, which corresponds to the total number of unique IP addresses.

+- **Results**:
-Results: 1 billion unique addresses for a given test file, were computed on macbook air M1 within 140-160s, which feels quite good for a 114GB file.
-Used jdk22 to use those fancy java.lang.foreign things
+  - Successfully computed 1 billion unique addresses from a test file.
+  - Processing time on a MacBook Air M1 was between 140-160 seconds for a 114GB file.
+  - Utilized JDK 22 to leverage advanced `java.lang.foreign` features.